SDeVuyst/WhereContextBot3/README.md

 #### /status

 Set the status of the bot for 1 hour.
+Costs 10 nwords to use

+#### /anti_gif

+Prevent a user from using gifs for 1 hour.
+Costs 125 nwords to use

+#### /impersonate

+Bot will impersonate a user and send something of your choice.
+Costs 10 nwords to use

+#### /poll

+Create a poll

 ### Out Of Context